 How to join Bodley's American Friends

-To become a member of the Friends, please download, complete and return the membership application form with your check payable to "American Trust for Oxford University" to:
+To become a member of the Friends, please download, complete and return the membership application form with your check payable to "Bodleian Libraries" to:

-When the Bodleian is notified by the Trust of your first year's subscription, it will send you a membership card, and a copy of the most recent Newsletter.
+When we receive your first year's subscription, we will send you a welcome pack, a membership card, and details of our latest news and events.
 You will be able to continue paying your subscription in the same way in the future.
 The Library will write to you each year, enclosing a renewal form.

 Contact Bodley's American Friends